YU000jp/show-weekday-and-week-number/readme.md

    - `ISO(EU) format` default
    - `Japanese format`
 > Week numbers differ between like US format and ISO format(Europe) when transitioning across years.
-- Show week number of the year or month (unit): select
-   - `Year` default
-   - `Month`
-- Turn on/off the day of week: boolean
+- Turn on/off relative time: toggle
    - `true` default
    - `false`
-- Turn on/off relative time: boolean
-   - `true` default
-   - `false`
-- Select language default(Localize) or en(English): select
-   - `default` default
-   - `en`
-- weekday long or short: select
-   - `long` default
-   - `short`
-- Show the boundaries of 10 days before and after the day on the single journal page.
+- Show the boundaries of 10 days before and after the day on the single journal page: toggle
    - `true` default
    - `false`